sywuaa/S-MART/README.md

 ## Future Directions for the Project

-Continue on User Profile and include options for edit campaign and allow user to claim perks that does not require shipping.
+Continue on User Profile and include options for edit campaign and allow the user to claim perks that do not require shipping.
 Such as coupon vouchers, Digital Keys, etc.

 #### Commenting on the campaign show page
 Front Page Carousel:
 -- Top Carousel

-Allow user to post question on the campaign show page where campaign creator can post responses to questions or common Q/A.
+Allow users to post questions on the campaign show page where campaign creator can post responses to questions or common Q/A.